Souheab/promptify/README.md

 promptify . -o -
 ```

-## Output Format

-The generated file includes:

-1. A preamble explaining the content
-2. A directory tree showing the project structure
-3. File contents in Markdown code blocks (using triple backticks)
-4. A postamble with instructions for the LLM

 ### Binary File Handling

 By default, Promptify skips binary files to keep the output clean and prevent issues with non-text content.
 However, you can: